thiagolemosdev/igniteFeed/README.md

 ## ✍ Short Description

-Web aplication developed withi react.
-This aplication consume from the one API where have they datas.
+Web Aplication developed in ignite Course.
+This aplication is like a social media where you can put comments in publisheds.

 ## 🧪 Technologies

 This project was developed using the following technologies:

 - REACT
-- COMPONENT
-- TAILWIND
+- COMPONENTS
 - USESTATE
-- RADIX

 ## 🚀 Getting started